Note

 });

-Finish the configuration wizard and you will see the org chart with conditional formatting and awards:
+Click “Finish”.
+You will see the organizational chart with conditional formatting and awards:

-In this article, I showed how to add conditional formatting to SharePoint Org Chart.
-Now you know how to change the background of boxes according to field values from the data source in six lines of code.
+In this article, we showed how to add conditional formatting to Plumsail Org Chart.
+Now you know how to change the background of boxes depending on data source field values in six lines of code.
 The same logic is applicable to tooltips and search results.
-If you need to implement more complex scenario, you can add HTML elements to the boxes dynamically using the jQuery framework.
+If you need to implement a more complex scenario, you can add HTML elements to the boxes dynamically using the jQuery framework.

-I hope this will help you to build clear and useful organization structure.
+We hope this will help you to build a clear and useful organization structure.